BaraaArnous/reading.notes-2/class-01.md

 If the brakes now pass the test, the mechanic knows they are fixed and can move onto the next test.
 You could compare scripts to any of the following: RECIPES By following the instructions in a recipe, one-by-one in the order set out, cooks can create a dish they have never made before.

-A script is a series of instructions that the computer can follow in order to achieve a goal.
-Each time the script runs, it might only use a subset of all the instructions.
+A script is a series of ico, it might only use a subset of all the instructions.
 Computers approach tasks in a different way than humans, so your instructions must let the computer